-Led stewardship and optimization of free cash flow which allowed for allocation to all three objectives in 2023: debt reduction (excluding the MacKellar acquisition); shareholder returns (dividends and trust purchases); and strategic growth spending (expansion of ML Northern Services Ltd).
+Led stewardship and optimization of free cash flow which allowed for allocation to all three objectives in 2024: net debt management (ended the year at 2.2x net debt to EBITDA ratio despite growth purchases, mobilization of equipment to Australia and increases in contingent obligations); shareholder returns (dividends and NCIB); and strategic growth spending (Australia).

-Facilitated a dividend rate increase primarily through the confidence provided to stakeholders regarding future profitability and maintenance of a prudent payout ratio.
+Facilitated dividend rate increase and NCIB program primarily through the confidence provided to stakeholders regarding future profitability and maintenance of a prudent dividend payout ratios.